 Columbia Public Library, Friends Room

-We recently added “Bully” to the DBRL collection.
-The film played at the True/False Film Festival in 2012, and currently has a rating of 86% from critics at Rotten Tomatoes.
+We recently added “Generation Like” to the DBRL collection.
+The film played earlier this year on the PBS series Frontline and is a followup to the 2001 documentary “The Merchants of Cool.”
 Here’s a synopsis from our catalog: